-It was the aroma that first caught our attention.
+It was the aroma that we noticed first.
 Sticks of incense were lit by the living to communicate with the other world.
 The combination of the sight and smell of the pungent smoke must help those beyond this dimension receive the fervent prayers.

 Though we never saw two altars or shrines that were alike, they shared similarities.
 All featured a container that held either a few sticks of incense or fistfuls.
 A red rectangular plaque with Chinese characters typically hung on the wall directly behind the vessel.
-Cups of tea, various fruit and even bottles of liquor were frequently placed next to the shrines.
-We wondered if the spirits appreciated some of the offerings more than others.
+Cups of tea, various fresh fruit and even bottles of alcohol were frequently placed next to the shrines.
+We could only guess that the spirits appreciated some offerings more than others.